Silk Overview

 One slight quirk is that input events can start a composite, for example

-during a scroll and after the Compositor
+during a scroll and after the Compositor is no longer listening to

 vsync events.
-In these cases, we notify the Compositor
+In these cases, we notify the Compositor to observe

 vsync so that it dispatches touch events.
 If touch events were not

-dispatched, and since the Compositor
+dispatched, and since the Compositor is not listening to vsync

 events, the touch events would never be dispatched.
 The

-handles this case by always forcing the
+GeckoTouchDispatcher handles this case by always forcing the

-to listen to vsync events while touch events are
+Compositor to listen to vsync events while touch events are

 occurring.

-Widget, Compositor, CompositorVsyncDispatcher, GeckoTouchDispatcher Shutdown Procedure¶
+Widget, Compositor, CompositorVsyncDispatcher, GeckoTouchDispatcher Shutdown Procedure

-When the nsBaseWidget shuts
+When the nsIWidget shuts

 down

-During nsBaseWidget::DestroyCompositor, it first destroys the
+During nsIWidget::DestroyCompositor, it first destroys the

 CompositorBridgeChild.
 CompositorBridgeChild sends a sync IPC call to